 Call-to-Action To Prompt Action

-A CTA is an essential component of any eCommerce site.
+A CTA or a Call-To-Action is an essential component of any eCommerce site.
 While your potential customers may have read your entire sales letter, – you need a CTA to push them over the edge and ensure they buy from you.

 The CTA needs to be clear and compelling to influence your customers’ decisions.
 Most stores use “buy now” or “Checkout Now.”
 Other CTA includes “add to Bag” or “Add to wish list.”